darkman97i/bootstrap-photo-gallery/README.md

 # bootstrap-photo-gallery
-Responsive photo gallery using the grid system of Bootstrap and custom jQuery for the modal box.
+Responsive photo gallery and video gallery using the grid system of Bootstrap and custom jQuery for the modal box.
 Supports images with different heights and/or with text.
 Code has been updated to use Bootstrap version 3.3.5.

 ![alt tag](http://michaelsoriano.com/wp-content/uploads/2013/11/bootstrap-gallery-demo.gif)